God of War: Ascension: Setting

 As with previous games, God of War: Ascension is set in an alternate version of ancient Greece populated by the Olympian gods, Titans, and other beings from Greek mythology.
-Game events are set six months after Kratos killed his family, and ten years before the original God of War (2005).
-The next game chronologically would be Chains of Olympus (2008), which takes place some time between Ascension and God of War (2005).
+Game events are set sometime between Sons of Sparta (2026) and Chains of Olympus (2008), taking place six months after Kratos killed his family—10 years before the original God of War (2005).
 The game's narrative takes place over four weeks; it shifts between the present (the fourth week) and past (the preceding three weeks), while the player controls Kratos in both.
 Several locations, including the Prison of the Damned and some real-world locations—including the village Kirra, the city Delphi, and the island Delos—are explored in the game.

 The Prison of the Damned is the Furies' massive prison to house all oath-breakers.
 Kirra is an abandoned village that lost its water supply after its water wheel and aqueduct were destroyed.
 Other than monsters, the only life is in its harbor, where the tamed Harbor Master guides vessels in and out of the port.
 Delphi is located in the snowy mountains north of Kirra and features the Tower of Delphi.
 After activating three massive, mechanical pythons, the Tower allows access to the Temple of Delphi, home of the Oracle.
 Delos features a Titan-sized statue of Apollo, constructed by the inventor Archimedes to honor the god.